-Weight loss supplements are one of the most popular and most reordered nutritional supplements you can buy on the market today.
+Weight loss supplements are one of the most popular and most reordered nutritional products you can buy on the market today.
 One of the main categories of ingredients in weight loss supplements are stimulants.
-You will find a variety of different stimulants and often more than one in almost every diet pills or fat burner.
+You will find a variety of different stimulants and often more than one in almost every diet pill or fat burner.
 Why are stimulants so prevalent in weight loss supplements?

 What are Stimulants?

 Stimulants are an ingredient or compound that works with the neurotransmitters in the brain.
 Stimulants work to amplify and accelerate neurotransmitters giving the person an increase in energy and alertness.
 The greater stimulation works on the anatomic nervous system with potential increases in heart rate, blood pressure, and rate of breath.